raystack/compass/docs/docs/tour/1-my-first-asset.md

 ```

 There are a few things to notice here:
 1. The HTTP method used is `PATCH`.
-This is because Compass does not have a dedicated `Create` apis, it uses a single API to `Patch / Create` an asset instead.
+This is because Compass does not have a dedicated `Create` API, it uses a single API to `Patch / Create` an asset instead.
 So when updating or patching your asset, you can use the same API.

 2. Compass requires `Compass-User-UUID` header to be in the request.
 More information about the identity header can be found [here](../concepts/user).
 To simplify this tour, let's just use `john.doe@example.com`.